redscarfx/GRLA/README.md

 - [x] Implement DataLoader
 - [x] Implement Bicubic Baseline
 - [x] Implement PSNR score calculator
-- [ ] Implement Convolution only SR model
+- [X] Implement Convolution only SR model -> UPDATE: with a lite model (much smaller and less blocks than state-of-the-art) we get slightly better results and the bicubic baseline
+- [X] Implement TWSA - > UPDATE: implemented this and seems to work fine (combined with EDSR layer) it gets results identical to baseline, and even a bit higher with more training time (not bad considering TLA is not added yet)
-- [ ] Implement Linear Attention
+- [ ] Implement Transformer Linear Attention with GRL kernel
+- [X] Implement Code skeleton for main GRLA model (missing modules replaced with ```nn.Identity()```)
-- [ ] Implement GRBF Kernel
+- [ ] Download the Validation Set

+After this is done, test the model with different depths and hyperparameters (and might have to change the quantity of data if speed takes to long)